Frequently Asked Questions

 • Name badges

-• Name badges should be worn to all planned group functions.
-They will identify you to your fellow travelers and assist the travel staff in recognizing you easily.
+Name badges will be included in the package sent to you before travel.
+Name badges should be worn to all planned group functions.
+They will identify you with your fellow travelers and assist the travel staff in recognizing you easily.

 • Please note that you should not put your magnetic name badges near credit cards or magnetically encoded room keys, as the magnet on your badge may deactivate these items.
 Those with pacemakers should also take caution, as the magnets may cause the heart rate to increase.
 If you are unable to use a magnetic name badge, please stop by the GEM Club Hospitality Desk.
 The travel staff will be able to provide you with an alternative name badge.

-• General Security and Caution Advice
+• Security

 • Special dietary requests